Updating Git Project Structure

 fatal: not a git repository (or any of the parent directories): .git

 Oh no!
 Where is my repo info?
-Answer is there isn’t any yet in the new structure.
-Now let’s see how we can get that back into our new structure.
+The answer is there has yet to be any in the new structure.
+Let’s see how we can get that back into our new structure.

-And we will do that by simply copying the .git directory from our original project which will bring all of that into our new directory.
+We will do that by simply copying the .git directory from our original project, which will bring all that to our new directory.

 cp -Rv ../ansible-control-machine.orig/.git .